 The prices between 1Password vs Keeper vs LastPass are pretty much the same.
 Only the LastPass family plan is a dollar cheaper than the other two.
 Besides the password managers that I mentioned here are there also free alternatives on the market, like LastPass free.

 But the additional features that you get, sharing with your family, secure storage, all devices are supported (something that isn’t always the fact with the free versions) makes it worth your money in my opinion.

-Most of us don’t mind paying for Spotify subscription so we can listen to our favourite music but don’t want to spend $3 on keeping our online identity secure.
+Most of us don’t mind paying for Spotify subscription so we can listen to our favorite music but don’t want to spend $3 on keeping our online identity secure.
 A good and reliable password manager is money well spent.

 If you are going for Keeper, which comes with more secure storage and is the cheapest of three for personal use, then you can use this link to get 15% discount on the first year.

 As a response to COVID-19, 1Password has removed the 30-day trial period on 1Password Business so you can start keeping your teams secure without getting finance involved.